DirectorReiuji/Marisa-Bot/README.md

 - Moderation
 - Server stat channels
 - Grab apis for anime and Touhou
+- React to your message with the tags listed in Mhelp
 - And more!

 ### 🙋‍♂️ How can I help?